easy-infographics/easy-infographics.github.io/COVID-19/en/index.md

-Here are collected my infographics on COVID-19 in English.
-When not done by me, below the illustration you will find the credits :)
+**Here are collected my infographics on COVID-19 in English.
+When not done by me, you can find the credits below the illustration :) **

 Check out this page also other languages:

 🇮🇹  [italian](../it/)

-### What is available in this section?

 # Why are vaccines useful?